-Our Early Years programme celebrates the value of children learning through play.
-We recognise that it is through play, that children learn essential skills and gain knowledge.
-Play provides an optimal learning environment as it is fun, interactive, and social.
-Through play the children are able to develop in all areas of development; social emotional, language, cognitive, fine and gross motor as well as the more academic areas like reading, writing and math.
+Our Early Childhood program celebrates the value of children learning through play.
+We recognize that it is through play that children learn essential skills and gain knowledge.
+Play provides an optimal learning environment as it is engaging, interactive, and social.
+Through play, children develop in all areas of development- social and emotional skills, language, cognitive, fine and gross motor, as well as academic areas like literacy and math.

-Our play-based programme works on 2 levels - Free Play and Guided Play
+Our play-based program involves both Free Play and Guided Play experiences each day:

-In Early Childhood we see our students as emerging readers and writers, and support them through each of the developmental stages.
-Children learn through imitation, building on their vocabulary through stories, songs, discussions. and inquiry.
-They learn the art of conversation, as they become more aware of the need to listen, whilst others speak.
+Early Childhood students as emerging readers and writers, and we support them through each developmental stage.
+Children learn through imitation, developing their vocabulary through stories, songs, discussions. and inquiry.
+They learn the art of conversation as they become more aware of the need to listen whilst others speak.
 They begin to recognize that print and illustrations are two different things.
 They begin to draw upon environmental print and start to recognize the consistency in letter names and sounds.

-As emerging readers, students begin to read ’predictable’ text like within our morning messages, the refrain in stories and class lists.
-During their time in Early childhood, our students begin to retell familiar stories, predict the ending to stories and create their own stories through puppets, and dramatic play, - not to mention, adopt the role of teacher for an impromptu read-aloud!
+As emerging readers, students begin to read ’predictable’ texts such as morning messages, the refrain in stories, classmates’ names, etc. They begin to retell familiar stories, predict the ending to stories, and create their own stories through loose parts, story workshop, and dramatic play